 Welcome to Phantom Billstickers National Poetry Day!

 Packed with amazing events from all around the country and beyond, this year's programme is gearing up to be a cracker!
 With a huge array of dynamic events, workshops and competitions on offer, featuring acclaimed poets, new voices, young writers, and poetry enthusiasts, the 2019 National Calendar of Events offered something for everyone!
 From slam poetry to sonnets, stages to pavements, people will be creating and enjoying poetry in a myriad of venues around the country: cafes, bars, schools, university campuses, community centres, retirement villages, marae, libraries and theatres – even on trains!

 For queries email: firstname.lastname@example.org

-For inspiration check out 2018's full Calendar of Events here.
+Check out 2019's full Calendar of Events here.

 For 2019 Competitions, scroll down.

 You can also:

 - Read our 50yrs of Book Awards celebration interviews with the 2018 Ockham Award for Poetry finalists and winner.

 - Explore our dynamic and diverse 20/20 Collection